OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-13.md

 ## 2 Kings 13:24

-When Hazael king of Aram died, his son Ben-hadad became king in his place.
+Upon the death of Hazael king of Aram, his son Ben-hadad succeeded him as king.

 ## 2 Kings 13:25